Aedrus/developer-progress-tracker/readme.md

 [Final Thoughts](#final-thoughts)

 ## Introduction
-This lightweight tracker outlines every milestone in my development career, now and beyond.
-It will also list specific educational accomplishments and my mastery of certain concepts.
-Some of the categories below include:
+This lightweight tracker outlines a variety of milestones tucked under clean and easy-to-read sections.
+It also lists educational accomplishments and mastery of specific concepts.
+The primary sections include:
 * __Technologies/Skills Mastered__ - Proficiency and knowledge of technologies split into levels.
-Each checkmark denotes the level of knowledge attained.
+Each checkmark denotes a certain level of knowledge, gained through study and practical application.
-* __Studied Topics__ - Topics studied with date completed and source of learning.
+* __Topics Learned__ - Topics and courses that have been covered.
+The date completed and source of learning are both included.
-* __Goals & Future Plans__ - Things I'd like to learn next and goals I'm reaching for.
+* __Goals & Future Plans__ - Things I'd love to learn next and goals I'm reaching for.

 ## Technology Mastery
 | Skill | 1 - Basic | 2 - Competent | 3 - Advanced | 4 - Proficient |